 Making a one-time mistake is just that.
 Continuing to show a pattern of misconduct is when you can run into legal trouble with the military.

-Military members who repeatedly fail to make payments or honor their debts can receive various punishments up to and including being discharged.
+Military members who repeatedly fail to make payments or honor their debts can receive various punishments, including being discharged.

 The maximum punishment is a Bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.